Skip navigation

 Highlights included:

-• Protest banner stating “Coral not Coal” revealed on John Butler’s main stage performance in front of a 19,000 strong crowd, featuring a speech from Wangan and Jagalingou Family Council member, Adrian Burragubba, and on-stage support from a number of other Bluesfest artists.
+• Unfurling a 20ft “Coral not Coal” banner at John Butler’s main stage performance in front of a 19,000 strong crowd, featuring a speech from Wangan and Jagalingou Family Council member, Adrian Burragubba, and on-stage support from several other Bluesfest artists.

-• Interviews, videos and stills were captured and shared (and re-shared) on event and artist socials throughout the three-day period, reaching over 100,000 people.
+• Interviews, videos and photos shared (and re-shared) on event and artist socials throughout the three-day period, reaching over 100,000 people.

 9. Support change